RemedyGregh/Python-for-Cybersecurity/README.md

-Python for Cybersecurity Specialization:
+Python for Cybersecurity Specialization on Coursera:
-This Specialization course provides an application-driven introduction to using Python for cybersecurity.
+This Specialization course provides an application-driven introduction to using Python for cybersecurity, and this repository contains projects built with Python.